haoxins/haoxins.github.io/2022/cryptography-real-world-1.md

   - Here, a secret can be anything you want:
   - a symmetric key,
   - a signing private key, and so on.
-* Given a key and a number of shares n, the
-  **Shamir's Secret Sharing** scheme creates `n` partial keys of the same size as the original key.
+* Given a key and a number of shares `n`, the **Shamir's Secret Sharing** scheme creates `n` partial keys of the same size as the original key.
-* The **Shamir's Secret Sharing** scheme used to split a secret in n partial keys requires all of the n partial keys to reconstruct the original key.
+* The **Shamir's Secret Sharing** scheme used to split a secret in `n` partial keys requires all of the `n` partial keys to reconstruct the original key.
 * The idea behind the **Shamir's Secret Sharing** scheme is to see a polynomial defining a curve